Paulzzb/GW_submodule/GW/test/README.md

 |     run the full-frequency approximation, with ISDF.
 ├── data: contains data for test functions.
 |    ├── Si8: contains data for test functions.
+|   The following are some other test functions in GW module.
+├── testgvec:

 ```